Canadian Prime Minister Mark Carney will visit Trump at the White House on Tuesday

 Carney's Liberal Party scored a stunning comeback victory in a vote widely seen as a rebuke of Trump, whose trade war and attacks on Canadian sovereignty outraged voters.

-Carney has emphasized Canada's oldest allies, the United Kingdom and France, since becoming prime minister after the resignation of Justin Trudeau.
-Carney repeated that the the old relationship with the U.S. based on steadily increasing integration is over.
+Carney has emphasized Canada's founding nations, the United Kingdom and France, since becoming prime minister after the resignation of Justin Trudeau.
+Carney repeated that the old relationship with the U.S. based on steadily increasing integration is over.

 "On Tuesday, I had a very constructive call with President Trump, and we agreed to meet next Tuesday in Washington," Carney said.
 “My government will fight to get the best deal for Canada.”